Music and politics in Ethiopia

-Music and politics in Ethiopia have been closely intertwined throughout history of Ethiopia.
+Music and politics have been closely intertwined throughout the history of Ethiopia.

 Pre-1930 government and music

 Between 1917 and 1930, Ethiopia was focused on using a national army to centralize power.
 To do so, they called on European aid, which led to a wave of mass education and the establishment of European institutions across the country.
 At the same time, a lot of Ethiopians were sent to study abroad in countries such as France and Great Britain, resulting in significant European influence on modern musical development of Ethiopia.
 Performing music on stage, the use of the theater for dramatic music productions, and the establishment of dance, marching bands, and music conservatories were among the European ideas adopted by Ethiopian musicians.

 Within the same period, music began to have an important role in Ethiopia's military.
 In 1923, Kevork Nalbandian, an Armenian, organized the first military marching band.
 Bands later became very popular across the country, and many of Ethiopia's earliest music groups such as orchestras, symphonies, and chamber groups were organized by military institutions.